okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 4. Click **Add Identity Provider**.
 The Identity Provider page appears.
 5. Locate the IdP that you just added and click the arrow next to the IdP name to expand.
 6. Copy the **Redirect URI** (ending in `/callback`).
-7. On the page for your Facebook App, under **Facebook Login**, select **Settings** and add the redirect URI that you just copied to the **Valid OAuth Redirect URIs**.
+7. On the page for your Facebook App, under **Facebook Login**, select **Settings** and add the redirect URI that you just copied to the **Valid OAuth Redirect URIs** box.
 8. Click **Save Changes**.

 ### Create the Routing Rule

 > **Note:** These steps assume that you have no other Routing Rules defined.
-The steps in this section may be different if you have existing Routing Rules for the Identity Provider.
+The following steps may be different if you have existing Routing Rules for the Identity Provider.

 Create a Routing Rule that automatically routes all authentication requests to Facebook.